SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Pro Tip: Read our guide to the best cheap security cameras to explore more options for affordable home security.

 Note that the prices below are slightly higher than the industry average.
-For instance, you can get the high-performance Nest Cam Outdoor for around $150-$200.
+For instance, you can get the high-performance Nest Cam (battery) for around $180, and the Ring Floodlight Cam Wired Plus for $199.99.
 Another thing to consider is that you’ll have to upgrade to Kuna Premium (a monthly subscription plan) if you want video history and AI features.
 See below for a breakdown of Kuna camera prices.
 For more tips on buying Kuna, head to our full Kuna equipment pricing guide.

 Kuna Maximus Answer™ Doorbell